devopsPRO27/todos1/README.md

 2 - send a Get request https://jsonplaceholder.typicode.com/todos/1
-convert the response to todo object and check if the titile in the 2 todos equals
+convert the response to todo object and check if the titile equals the thitle of the  second todos

 3 - check if the user that made the 44 todo exists (by user id tohttps://jsonplaceholder.typicode.com/users/{user_id}